Kuadrant/authorino/docs/features.md

 ### OpenID Connect (OIDC) JWT/JOSE verification and validation ([`identity.oidc`](../api/v1beta1/auth_config_types.go#L111))

-At reconciliation-time, Authorino automatically discovers (using OIDC Discovery well-known endpoint) and caches OpenID Connect configurations and related JSON Web Key Sets (JWKS) for all OIDC issuers declared in an `AuthConfig`.
-Later, at request-time, Authorino uses the configuration to verify and validate JSON Web Tokens (signed JWTs) supplied on each request.
+In reconciliation-time, using [OpenID Connect Discovery well-known endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig), Authorino automatically discovers and caches OpenID Connect configurations and associated JSON Web Key Sets (JWKS) for all OpenID Connect issuers declared in an `AuthConfig`.
+Then, in request-time, Authorino verifies the JSON Web Signature (JWS) and check the time validity of signed JSON Web Tokens (JWT) supplied on each request.

-The `kid` stated in the JWT header must match one of the keys cached by Authorino durign OpenID Connect Discovery, therefore supporting JWK rotation.
+_Important!_ Authorino does **not** implement [OAuth2 grants](https://datatracker.ietf.org/doc/html/rfc6749#section-4) nor [OIDC authentication flows](https://openid.net/specs/openid-connect-core-1_0.html#Authentication).
+As a common recommendation of good practice, obtaining and refreshing access tokens is for clients to negotiate directly with the auth servers and token issuers.
+Authorino will only validate those tokens using the parameters provided by the trusted issuer authorities.

 ![OIDC](http://www.plantuml.com/plantuml/png/XO_1IWD138RlynIX9mLt7s1XfQANseDGnPx7sMmtE9EqcOpQjtUeWego7aF-__lubzcyMadHvMVYlLUV80bBc5GIWcb1v_eUDXY40qNoHiADKNtslRigDeaI2pINiBXRtLp3AkU2ke0EJkT0ESWBwj7zV3UryDNkO8inDckMLuPg6cddM0mXucWT11ycd9TjyF0X3AYM_v7TRjVtl_ckRTlFiOU2sVvU-PtpY4hZiU8U8DEElHN5cRIFD7Z3K_uCt_ONm4_ZkLiY3oN5Tm00)

+The `kid` claim stated in the JWT header must match one of the keys cached by Authorino during OpenID Connect Discovery, therefore supporting JWK rotation.

-The decoded JWTs (and fetched user info) are appended to the authorization JSON as the resolved identity.
+The decoded payload of the validated JWT is appended to the authorization JSON as the resolved identity.

-Users can control the refreshing frequency of an OpenID Connect configuration by setting the `ttl` field.
+Users can control the refreshing frequency of OpenID Connect configurations by setting the `identity.oidc.ttl` field.

+For an excellent summary of the underlying concepts and standards that relate OpenID Connect and JSON Object Signing and Encryption (JOSE), see this [article](https://access.redhat.com/blogs/766093/posts/1976593) by Jan Rusnacko.
+For official specification and RFCs, see [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html), [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html), [JSON Web Token (JWT) (RFC7519)](https://datatracker.ietf.org/doc/html/rfc7519), and [JSON Object Signing and Encryption (JOSE)](http://www.iana.org/assignments/jose/jose.xhtml).

 ### OAuth 2.0 introspection ([`identity.oauth2`](../api/v1beta1/auth_config_types.go#L110))